 It is important to have people make agreements that are organized around working together, not merely following an approach.
 These are laid out in our guardrails system.

-This is illustrated in the figure, “The Components of FLEX.”
+This is illustrated in Figure 2.

 FLEX can be used for any size organization.
 We call it an ‘enterprise’ transformation because FLEX addresses issues from the beginning of the value stream through deployment.
 The value stream can be thought of as all of the steps that your work goes through from the initial concept until the value is realized.